Are you thinking of providing your child with a pair of hand0-me-down shoes? If you are, think twice!

 Did you know that you can seriously hurt your child’s feet and cause all sort of foot problems by wearing hand-me-down shoes?

-- The tread and the heel counter of the hand me down shoe might be worn down, which can lead to less support and stability.
+- The tread and the heel counter of the hand-me-down shoe might be worn down, which can lead to less support and stability.

 - Bacteria and fungus tend to thrive within the materials of older, used shoes.

-I have been working at a children’s shoe store for almost six years now, and we specialize in children that have foot problems.
-Pediatricians and physical therapists are always sending children our way to have them evaluated and fitted for good supportive shoes and orthotics.
+Pediatricians and physical therapists are always sending children with foot and leg problems our way to have them evaluated and fitted for good supportive shoes and orthotics.
+Most of the time the pain is related to the shoes that they are wearing.

 Is it okay for my child to wear hand-me-down shoes?

-Say No To Hand-Me-Down Shoes!
+The Reasons Why You Must Say No To Hand-Me-Down Shoes!

-The picture on the left shows a shoe that has been worn for a period of 4 months, and the picture on the right shows a new, unworn shoe.
-Do you notice the difference around the heel of the shoe?
+The first picture shows the worn shoe, and the picture below shows a brand new shoe.
+Do you notice the difference around the heel counter of the shoe?
 The one on the left has been stretched out.
-This is the type of hand-me-down shoe you definitely want to stay away from.
-The shoe will be too wide around the ankle of your child, which leads to less support and risk for injuries.
+This is the type of hand-me-down shoe you will definitely want to stay away from.
+That shoe style won’t provide any support to your kids ankles.

-Warning!
-Are You Ruining Your Kids’ Feet?
+Hand-Me-Down Shoes – Are You Hurting Your Kids’ Feet?

 As mentioned before, there are several health issues related with wearing hand-me-down shoes.
 When a kid’s foot is inside the shoe it’s adding warmth and moisture to the shoe, making it the perfect environment for bacteria and fungus.

-Buying a more economical pair doesn’t mean you have to compromise the fit or the support the shoe provides!
+Buying a more economical pair doesn’t mean you have to compromise the fit or the support that the shoes provide.
 In fact, purchasing more expensive shoes doesn’t automatically translate into “better shoes“.
-I have fitted all the shoes you see below, and I can guarantee you they provide excellent support and durability!
+I have fitted all of the shoes styles that I recommend below, and I can guarantee you that they provide excellent support, comfort and durability:

-This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.
+This selection of shoes fit “true to size”, which means that you need to provide your children with a half a size longer of the size that they measured in the standard foot measuring scale (Brannock device), in order to allow for growing room.

 Hand-Me-Down Shoes – When Are They Appropriate?

 If you are still considering hand-me-downs shoes, there are two main factors to consider.